 Click the Download Data button and an Excel file will be downloaded to your computer.
 If you open the file, your screen will look like this:

 Step 4.
-Open Excel 2010 and save your file as beta.xlsx.
+Open Excel and save your file as beta.xlsx.
 Type "Apple Inc. (AAPL)" in A1, "Date" in A3, "AAPL" in B3, "S&P 500" in C3, "AAPL %" in D3, and "S&P 500 %" in E3.
 You can format these cells and make them bold.
 Now your screen will look like this:

-We have to sort the data in the descending order so that we can copy the data easily.
+We have to sort the data in descending order so that we can copy the data easily.
 Select the data (cells from A19 to B63).
 Go to Home (main menu) --> Sort & Filter (from the Editing group) and click Sort Newest to Oldest.

-Step 8.
-To calculate the percentage returns, click inside the cell D4.
+Step 9.
+To calculate the percentage return, click inside the cell D4.
 Enter =(B4-B5)/B5.
 Click inside the cell E4 and enter =(C4-C5)/C5.

 You will get a new window like this:

-Enter D4:D47 in Array1 textbox and enter E4:E47 in Array2 textbox.
+Enter D4:D47 in the Array1 textbox and enter E4:E47 in the Array2 textbox.
 Click OK.

 You will get a window like this:

-Enter E4:E47 in the Number1 textbox and click OK.
+Enter E4:E47 in the Number 1 textbox and click OK.

-Step 12.
+Step 13.
 Click inside the cell I3 and enter the formula =I1/I2.
-You can cross check the beta value using the SLOPE formula as well.
+You can cross-check the beta value using the SLOPE formula as well.
 Click inside the cell J3 and enter the formula =SLOPE(D4:D47,E4:E47)